Sniper (1931 film)

-Sniper (Снайпер) is a 1931 Soviet drama film directed and written by Semyon Timoshenko.
+Sniper (Снайпер) is a 1931 Soviet war drama film directed and written by Semyon Timoshenko.

 Plot

 The film begins during the First World War.
 A former metallurgist goes to France as part of the Russian Expeditionary Force and there he kills a German sniper.
 Examining the documents of the sniper, he learns that the dead man also worked at a metallurgical plant, as a result of which he comes to the idea of the need for solidarity between the workers.
 After the war, returning to his homeland - to Russia, where he is employed by a brigade leader at the depot at the railway border station.
 Suddenly a group of bandits attacked the station.
 Defending himself and the station, the protagonist destroys the leader of the gang, who turns out to be his former commander.